 \section{Introduction}

-\paragraph{Digital advertising.} Digital advertising has been continuously growing since its inception and sustains a large part of the internet as we know it.
+Digital advertising has been growing continuously since its inception and sustains a large part of the internet as we know it.
 It is indeed the main source of revenue for several tech giants (Google and Facebook in particular), and has attracted billions of dollars from advertisers over the last two decades.
-In 2019, the global digital ad spending was more than 300 billion USD \citep{emarketer}.
+In 2019, the global digital ad spending exceeded 300 billion USD \citep{emarketer}.
 What makes digital marketing so attractive is that marketers can harness the power of data to make informed budget allocation decisions, and show the right banner to the right customer at the right time.
-Despite this immense success, there is no consensus on the fundamental question of attribution, i.e. assigning conversions credits to individual marketing interactions.
-This in turns means that media mix optimization or customer's journey cannot be well understood.
-Not only has this fundamental question of attribution been recently identified as a top research priority by the Marketing Science Institute \citep{Lemon2016}, the foundations of digital marketing is also being challenged \citep{Frederik2019}.
-For example, \cite{blake2015consumer} questions the incremental value brought to the advertisers using experimental measurements.
-For these reasons, there is a need for more principled approaches.